+➤ Power socket: The Power socket is where you will connect the power adapter.
+Please use the power adapter provided with this TL-WR642G 108Mbps Wireless Router.

+LAN 1,2,3,4: These ports (1, 2, 3, 4) connect the router to the local PC(s)

+WAN: This WAN port is where you will connect the DSL/cable Modem, or Ethernet

+Reset button

-- AC power socket: only use the power adapter supplied with the TL-WR641G 108Mbps Wireless Router, use of a different adapter may result in product damage. - ➤ Four 10/100Mbps RJ45 LAN ports for connecting the router to the local PCs - > RJ45 WAN port for connecting the router to a cable, DSL modem, or Ethernet - > Factory Default Reset button - There are two ways to reset the router's factory defaults: - 1) Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: First, turn off the router's power.
-Second, press and hold the default reset button then turn on the router's power, until the SYS LED lights up (about 3 seconds).
-Last, release the reset button and wait for the router to reboot.
+There are two ways to reset the router's factory defaults:

+- Use the Factory Defaults function on System Tools -> Factory Defaults page in the router's Web-based Utility. - 2) Use the Factory Default Reset button: With the router powered on, use a pin to press and hold the Reset button(about 5 seconds) until the SYS LED becomes quick-flash from slow-flash.
+And then release the button and wait the router to reboot to its factory default settings. - Wireless antenna To receive and transmit the wireless data.
-Note: Ensure the router is powered on before it restarts completely.

-Wireless antenna

-Figure 2-2 Rear Panel sketch

-Chapter 3: Connecting the Router
+Chapter 2.
+Connecting the Router

-3.1 System Requirements
+2.1 System Requirements

-- Broadband Internet Access Service (DSL/Cable/Ethernet) - One DSL/Cable modem that has an RJ45 connector (you do not need it if you connect the router to the Ethernet) - Each PC in the LAN needs a working Ethernet Adapter and an Ethernet cable with RJ45 connectors - > TCP/IP protocol must be installed on each PC - Web browser, such as Microsoft Internet Explorer 5.0 or later, Netscape Navigator 6.0 or later
+- Broadband Internet Access Service (DSL/Cable/Ethernet) - > One DSL/Cable Modem that has an RJ45 connector (you do not need it if you connect the router to the Ethernet) - Each PC in the LAN needs a working Ethernet Adapter and an Ethernet cable with RJ45 connectors - > TCP/IP protocol must be installed on each PC - > Web browser, such as Microsoft Internet Explorer 5.0 or later, Netscape Navigator 6.0 or later

-3.2 Installation Environment Requirements
+2.2 Installation Environment Requirements

 - > Do not place in direct sunlight or near a heater or heating vent - Do not cluttered or crowded.
-There should be at least 2 inches (5 cm) of clear space on all sides of the router - Well ventilated (especially if it is in a closet) - ➤ Operating temperature: 0° C ~40°C (32°F~104°F) - Operating Humidity: 10%~90%RH, Non-condensing
+There should be at least 2 inches (5 cm) of clear space on all sides of the router - Well ventilated (especially if it is in a closet) - ▶ Operating temperature: 0° C~40°C (32°F~104°F) - Operating Humidity: 10%~90%RH, Non-condensing

-3.3 Connecting the Router
+2.3 Connecting the Router